kaviarjs/smart/DOCUMENTATION.md

 Smart is a very small library which helps decouple state management and non-ui-related actions to separate classes.
+Behind the scenes it's just hooks, nothing fancy.

 Let us a imagine a counter model: